You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

-- Share it after a week
+- Share it in a week

 - Share it after a month

-- Share it every 3 months after on.
+- Share it every 3 months after.

-You may also know that the social shares or signals is also a major Google ranking factor.
+You may also know that social shares or signals is also a major Google ranking factor.
 Google takes a look at the social shares your content has got while ranking it for specific keywords.

 In addition to this, it’s very essential to include social media share buttons in prominent places of your blog like:

 - End of the blog post

 - Beginning of the blog post (optional)